badmodest/badmodest/README.md

 <h3>
 <p align="center">
 <a>
-Hi, Im Artem from Ukraine
+Hi, Im Artem from  :ukraine:
 <a/>
 </p>
 <h3/>